Hierarchical Transformers for Unsupervised 3D Shape Abstraction: Experiments

 \paragraph{Baselines} We compare against BAENet~\citep{chen2019bae}, RIMNet~\citep{niu2022rim}, and DAENet~\citep{chen2024dae} for part segmentation.
 BAENet and DAENet perform single-level segmentation, while RIMNet uses a fixed binary hierarchy.
 For evaluation, we use the predicted parts from the final level of each method.
 All baselines require voxelized occupancy as input; therefore, we use a CUDA-accelerated voxelizer (binvox) to voxelize the watertight meshes provided in~\citep{zhang20233dshape2vecset}.
 For fair comparison, we expand the output branching factor of all baselines to $32$ to match the number of leaf nodes to our network and train them accordingly.
 In particular, we train RIMNet for $5$ levels to match the total number of leaf nodes with our model.

-\paragraph{Analysis} Our method significantly outperforms all baselines in part segmentation, both quantitatively and qualitatively.
+\paragraph{Analysis} Our method significantly outperforms all baselines in part segmentation, both quantitatively and qualitatively as shown in Fig. \ref{fig:comparison_one} and \ref{fig:ncomparison_two}.
 It produces consistent labeling of corresponding parts across instances within a category, whereas baselines often miss parts entirely or misclassify semantically similar regions.
-Additionally, qualitative results on the \textit{Table} and \textit{Chair} categories highlight how our flexible tree structure adapts to varying geometries in a category, enabling different numbers of subparts as needed.